-Using radar imaging, archaeologists from the University of Birmingham discovered a ring of 24 pits on Salisbury Plain designed to hold wooden posts around 10 feet high.
+What exactly was discovered?Using radar imaging, archaeologists from the University of Birmingham discovered a ring of 24 pits on Salisbury Plain designed to hold wooden posts around 10 feet high.

-It seems so.
+Is it definitely a companion to Stonehenge?It seems so.
 It would have been about the same size as Stonehenge, built on the same orientation and with entrances to the northeast and southwest.
 Both structures would have been built around the same time — about 4,500 years ago.

-As with Stonehenge, no one quite knows.
+What was it for?As with Stonehenge, no one quite knows.
 Historians cannot decide whether the original stone circle was built as a sacred site, a burial ground, or simply a means of telling time.
 Archaeologists now hope this discovery will shed new light on Stonehenge's original purpose.

-It is a "remarkable" finding, says Vince Gaffney of Birmingham University, quoted in CNN.
+How significant is the discovery of "Woodhenge"?It is a "remarkable" finding, says Vince Gaffney of Birmingham University, quoted in CNN.
 "It will completely change the way we think about the landscape around Stonehenge."
 Theories that the stone circle existed in "splendid isolation" can now be put to rest.
 Not only that, says Professor Wolfgang Neubauer, director of the Ludwig Boltzmann Institute in The Guardian, but it is a remarkable breakthrough for imaging technology.
 "This marks a new departure for archaeologists and how they investigate the past," he says.

-Yes.
+Have other ancient structures been found in the area?Yes.
 Last year, evidence of another stone circle was discovered on the banks of the River Avon, about a mile away from Stonehenge.
 Labeled "Bluestonehenge," after the Welsh stone from which it was once built, the circle may have served as a site for cremating the dead before burying them at Stonehenge.

-The imaging project, known as the Stonehenge Hidden Landscape Project, will map a nine-square-mile area around the stone monument to see what else lies beneath the soil.
+What's next?The imaging project, known as the Stonehenge Hidden Landscape Project, will map a nine-square-mile area around the stone monument to see what else lies beneath the soil.
 Given "Woodhenge" was discovered only two weeks into the three-year project, it's likely more interesting material will be found.